Non-Medication Approaches to Anxiety: A Gentle Overview

 Always consult with healthcare providers before starting new supplements, especially if you're taking medications or have health conditions.
 Supplements can interact with prescription drugs and may not be suitable for everyone.

-How Wellness Patches Work
+What Wellness Patches Are

 Convenience

-Worn under clothing, invisible to others
+Worn under clothing, entirely your own

 Lifestyle Changes That Reduce Anxiety